Tarleton-Math/M5364_17fl_Data_Mining1/README.md

 This repo contains source files for Math 5364 - Data Mining for Fall 2017 at Tarleton State University.

+- Folder "prof" common to everyone.
+I will primarily use this distribute course materials like homework, links, instructions, etc.  But I encourage you to add to "prof/resources/links.md" as you find helpful resources.
+- Folder "student" is for you individually.
+Nothing goes into here in the shared repo.
+You will submit your hwk to your own repo in this folder for me to grade.

 Test if MathJax is rendering properly

 $$\int_2^{\infty}\frac{\pi^7}{x^k} \mbox{d}x = \frac{\pi^7}{(k-1)2^{k-1}} \ \ \ \mbox{if} \ \ \ k>1$$